jonatasdhs/BeatIt/Readme.md

 # BeatIt - Game Backlog Management API

-## **Overview**
+## **Introduction**
 BeatIt is a .NET-based API designed to help users manage their gaming backlog and completed games.
 Users can:
 - Add games to their backlog.
 - Mark games as completed.
 - View games from their backlog and completed lists.
 - Fetch game data from the IGDB API.

-This project is built using ASP.NET Core and integrates external data from IGDB to enrich the user's game database.
+This project is built using ASP.NET Core and integrates external data from IGDB to enrich the game database.

 ---